-6.6.3 Bunker delivery note shall be kept on board the ship in such a place as to be readily available for inspection at all reasonable times.
-It shall be retained for a period of three years after the fuel oil has been delivered on board.
+6.6.5 Bunker delivery note (BDN) shall be kept on board the ship in such a place as to be readily available for inspection at all reasonable times.
+It shall be retained for a period of 3 years after the fuel oil has been delivered on board.

-Requirement described in 6.6.3 is applicable to all ships of 400 gross tonnage or above and ships of less than 400 gross tonnage, if the Administration so decides.
+Requirement described in 6.6.4 is applicable to all ships of 400 gross tonnage or above and ships of less than 400 gross tonnage, if the Administration so decides.

-The Bunker Delivery Note (BDN) required by regulation 6.6.2 is acceptable in either hard copy or electronic format provided it contains at least the information specified in 6.6.2 and is retained and made available on board in accordance with regulation 6.6.3.
+The Bunker Delivery Note (BDN) required by regulation 6.6.2 is acceptable in either hard copy or electronic format provided it contains at least the information specified in 6.6.2 and is retained and made available on board in accordance with regulation 6.6.4.
 In addition, an electronic BDN shall be protected from edits, modifications or revisions and authentication be possible by a verification method such as a tracking number, watermark, date and time stamp, QR code, GPS coordinates or other verification methods.

-6.6.4 On convention ships, the bunker delivery note shall be accompanied by a representative sample of fuel oil delivered taking into account the guidelines specified in IMO resolution
+6.6.6 On convention ships, the bunker delivery note (BDN) shall be accompanied by a representative sample of fuel oil delivered taking into account the guidelines specified in IMO resolution MEPC.182(59)39.

-MEPC.182(59)37.
 The sampling device (fuel oil sampler) shall be of a type approved by the Flag State Administration or by other recognized organization.
+Parties should be sure that appropriate authorities designated by them require local suppliers to provide the BDN and sample as required by regulation 18.3.9.2, certified by the fuel oil supplier that the fuel oil meets the requirements of regulations 14 and 18 of MARPOL Annex VI.

-6.6.5 Closed and sealed fuel oil samples shall be provided with dockets containing the following information:
+6.6.7 Closed and sealed fuel oil samples shall be provided with dockets containing the following information: